The International Convention on the Elimination of Racial Discrimination (ICERD)

 Article 1 of the Convention states that racial discrimination is any distinction, exclusion, restriction or preference based on race, colour, descent, or national or ethnic origin which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise, on an equal footing, of human rights and fundamental freedoms in the political, economic, social, cultural or any other field of public life.”

-The full text of the convention can be accessed here.
+The full text of the convention is available on the UN webpage.

-There are currently 36 General Recommendations which clarify the scope and content of ICERD’s provisions, which can be accessed here.
+There are currently 36 General Recommendations which clarify the scope and content of ICERD’s provisions.

 State parties are obliged to produce reports to the Committee which outline progress and legislative, judicial and policy measures taken to fulfil their obligations under the Convention.
 Each State is meant to submit a report one year after consenting to the Convention and then every two years thereafter.